-Wealth planner Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes
+Wealth manager Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes

 Though the number of Black wealth managers is growing, according to the Certified Financial Planner Board of Standards, the industry remains overwhelmingly White.
 Lukanga, who’s among the 1.7 percent of wealth managers who identify as Black, says he doesn’t bother recruiting White athletes, largely because he suspects they wouldn’t employ him anyway.

 “I’m here for these Black people,” Lukanga says.
-“I feel like this whole world is set up for the White families to win, and they have all the access to resources that they need in this lifetime.
-I'm here to fight for the oppressed, and I’m here to fight for my people.”
+“I feel like this whole world is set up for the White families to win and they have all the access to resources that they need in this lifetime.
+I’m here to fight for the oppressed, and I’m here to fight for my people.”

 Doing so makes him a financial watchdog, reminding Lonzo Ball that he already owns a lot of jewelry and calling Charlamagne tha God to remind him that chartering a jet is a waste of money.
 But more than that, he teaches finance and money management to his clients — from opening a bank account to high-level investing — often because nobody else has bothered.